Twins vs. Royals Player Props Betting Odds

 Miranda Stats

-- Jose Miranda has put up 25 hits with three doubles, three home runs and eight walks.
-He has driven in 12 runs.
+- Jose Miranda has three doubles, three home runs, nine walks and 12 RBI (26 total hits).

 Miranda Recent Games